 Typically the mountain pine beetle is in flight during the months of June and early July.
-Before that it is developing under the bark in its larval stage.
+Before that, it is developing under the bark in its larval stage.

 The short answer is no. Preventive tree spraying is the best way to prevent beetles from infecting a tree.
 Other tactics such as pheromones which attract and trap beetles and tree health care such as fertilization and watering are less effective.

 The only time to effectively spray to prevent beetle infestation is between April and June.
 If the application is done in early spring, there must be some sort of sticking agent in the mix so that the active chemical stays on the bark through June and early July.
-After mid-July the beetles go away making any spraying ineffective.
+After mid-July, the beetles go away making any spraying ineffective.

-We primarily use permethrin based products that are only available to commercial grade applicators.
-We take great care especially with fish and cats, which can be poisoned.
+We primarily use permethrin-based products that are only available to commercial-grade applicators.
+We take great care, especially with fish and cats, which can be poisoned.
 The pesticides are toxic when wet so we always advise people to stay out of the way for about 40 minutes, more than enough time to dry in the Colorado climate.
 Also, following the label directions for personal protective equipment is required by law.

 We have seen mountain pine beetle infestations from Highlands Ranch to Castle Rock.
-USDA scientists have projected that by 2012, any community on the Front Range with pine trees will be effected.
+USDA scientists have projected that by 2012, any community on the Front Range with pine trees will be affected.
 That is why we are doing preventive spraying now.
-Currently, areas such as Castle Pines, Pinery, Parker, Highlands Ranch and parts of Highlands Ranch are the most vulnerable but short of a chemical cure that kills off infestations, mountain pine beetle is a part of the Front Range arboriculture.
+Currently, areas such as Castle Pines, Pinery, Parker, Highlands Ranch, and parts of Highlands Ranch are the most vulnerable but short of a chemical cure that kills off infestations, mountain pine beetle is a part of the Front Range arboriculture.